the voice. the person.

 “We finished the recording and we left it on the shelf.
 We weren’t sure what we had.
 How stupid can you get?
 You could see when you get it wrong, but we weren’t very smart sometimes when we had it perfectly right,” said Stock.

-Astley said that the reason for the shelving of Never Gonna Give You Up was because, “I think they were unconvinced of my voice and the way I looked and me being able to front it.
+Astley recalls one of the reasons for the shelving “Never Gonna Give You Up” was because, “I think they were unconvinced of my voice and the way I looked and me being able to front it.
 And to be honest, I think they were kind of right.”

 “It was like your brother or your son was here.
-We all supported him, but I don’t think anybody here thought it was going to be number one… So we had this tape with Rick singing ‘Never Gonna Give You Up.’
+We all supported him,” said Waterman.
+“So we had this tape with Rick singing ‘Never Gonna Give You Up.’
 Rick got frustrated with us, you know, not issuing it.
-So I sent the tape to the Mix Mag,” said Waterman.
+So I sent the tape to the Mix Mag.”

 “They did a sample on their monthly tape.
 Driving down the motorway and listening to Capital, and then suddenly, Rick came on.
 So I rang up Capital and said, ‘You know, where have you got this record from?’
-And they’d edited it together for the Mix Mag tape,” continued Waterman.
+And they’d edited it together for the Mix Mag tape,” stated Waterman.
 “It’s getting so much play, we can’t really change it.
 Radio stations, it suddenly went from nowhere to number one in about a week because people just rang in and said, ‘What is this record?
 Play it and play it.'”

 The frustration that Astley felt over the unreleased track, followed by the moment the single was sent to the media, and Never Gonna Give You Up being edited and amplified, created a sequence of events where the song lived into its own promise and became a massive hit.

 Astley said, “It just went so fast.
 It was unreal.
 We only made the video in the week it went to number one.
 I don’t think I’d ever been in front of an actual camera.
 Nobody said to me, ‘This is what it’s going to be like.’
 ‘Now we need a video.
 Just get him there and make a video.’
 And they were so unprepared to make the video, all the clothes in that video were mine.
 The stripy T-shirt and the blazer, the double denim, the turtleneck.
-People think that that raincoat is something somebody dreamed up.
+People think that raincoat is something somebody dreamed up.
 It was mine, for God’s sake.
 Boom.
 It’s all mine.”

-Astley was 21 years-old when Never Gonna Give You Up was released, stating on an interview, “I can kind of understand that people would think I looked completely different than what I sounded like—a red-haired kid with freckles.
+Astley was 21 years old when “Never Gonna Give You Up” was released, stating, “I can kind of understand that people would think I looked completely different than what I sounded like—a red-haired kid with freckles.
 I mean, let’s face it, I looked about 11 years old.
 People just looked at me and went, ‘What?
 That guy is singing it?’
 But I think that’s part of the charm of it.
 I mean, charming is a very nice way to put it.”

 The reaction to the song and video was immediate, Waterman said “that video became iconic.
 I mean, wherever you went in the world, in the eighties, everybody did that dance and everybody talks about the video.”